Gxhappiness/inference_for_LightGlue/README.md

 ##

-This repository hosts the batch inference code of LightGlue, a lightweight feature matcher with high accuracy and blazing fast inference.
-It takes as input a set of keypoints and descriptors for each image and returns the indices of corresponding points.
+This repository hosts the batch inference code (inference_pose.py and inference_point.py) of LightGlue.

 The architecture is based on adaptive pruning techniques, in both network width and depth - [check out the paper for more details](https://arxiv.org/pdf/2306.13643.pdf).

+inference_point.py: Save the corresponding feature point pairs between two frames inferred by lightglue into a. txt file, with four numbers for each line being x1 , y1 ; X2, y2.

+inference_pose.py: It only calculates the camera pose based on the feature points on the rgb image.
+After my own verification, the calculated pose seems to be not very accurate.
+If there is rgb-d information, "inference_point.py" is used to calculate the feature points between frames.
+Then rgb-d is applied to the 3D point cloud to calculate the pose, such as the simplest least squares method.